mauriciopoppe/blog/site/content/notes/home-server-setup.md

 The best part of tailscale is that I don't get to see ads in my devices even when I'm not at home!

+However, having this level of convenient access made me think harder about what would happen if one of those exposed services was actually compromised.

 ## Zero Trust

-My security philosophy starts with a pessimistic assumption: **any container running on my server is potentially vulnerable to an attack I'm not yet aware of.** Therefore, I operate under the assumption that a container *will* be compromised at some point.
+Before getting an Orange Pi I had lots questions about having a device in my home network that's always connected to the internet and possibly running programs that could be compromised.
+I have this mindset about security in containers: **any container running on my server is potentially vulnerable to an attack I'm not yet aware of.** Therefore, I setup the stacks under the assumption that a container *will* be compromised at some point with something outside my control.

 To mitigate the blast radius of such an event, I implement a "Zero Trust" policy at multiple levels:

-1.  **Network Isolation**: I never run containers in `host` network mode unless absolutely necessary (and it rarely is).
-Each stack runs in its own isolated bridge network, preventing a compromised container from sniffing traffic on the host interface.
+*   **Network Isolation**: I never run containers in `host` network mode unless absolutely needed.
+Each stack runs in its own isolated bridge network, which prevents a compromised container from sniffing traffic on the host interface.
-2.  **Resource Quotas**: To prevent a compromised or malfunctioning container from crashing the entire system (a Denial of Service attack), every single service has strict `cpus` and `memory` limits defined in its Docker Compose file.
+*   **Strict Resource Quotas**: To prevent a compromised container from crashing the entire system (a Denial of Service attack), every single service has `cpus` and `memory` limits defined.
+If a process goes rogue, it only kills itself, not the Pi.
-3.  **One-Way Access**: While my trusted devices (laptop, phone) can access the Pi via SSH or HTTPS, the Pi—and specifically the containers running on it—are restricted from initiating connections to other sensitive devices on my local network.
-This containment ensures that even if a container is breached, it cannot be used as a pivot point to attack my personal workstation.
+*   **One-Way Access**: While my trusted devices (laptop, phone) can access the Pi via SSH or HTTPS, the Pi is strictly forbidden from initiating connections to other devices on my local network.
+This containment ensures that a breach on the Pi doesn't become a pivot point to attack my workstation.
-4.  **Pinned Image Versions**: I never use the `:latest` tag for container images.
-Using `latest` makes the system susceptible to supply chain attacks, as a simple `docker compose pull` could replace a trusted image with a compromised one.
-Every image is pinned to a specific version tag or digest.
+*   **Pinned Image Versions**: I never use the `:latest` tag for container images.
+Using `latest` is asking for a supply chain attack during a routine update.
+Every image is pinned to a specific version or digest that I've verified.

+These principles of isolation and quota management are what dictated how I eventually organized my services.

-## Docker Compose Stacks
+## Stacks

 I've organized the system into independent Docker Compose stacks.
 This separation of concerns makes updates and troubleshooting much easier.
+Also since Gemini is aware of the setup, it's super simple to make refactors in the codebase.
+For example my gateway and media server were in the same docker-compose file.
+It took a single prompt to make the refactor and have them on separate stacks.

+Here is a breakdown of the core stacks currently running:

 ### Security & DNS: AdGuard Home

 I dislike how obstrusive ads are.
-While Chrome Extensions could block ads when I'm on my laptop I can't install the same extension in my phone.
+While Chrome Extensions could block ads when I'm on my laptop I can't install them on my phone.

-The reason I decided to have a home server in the first place is to block ads and malware for all my devices through a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole).

 [AdGuard Home](https://adguard.com/en/adguard-home/overview.html) handles DNS for my entire network, blocking trackers and malware at the source.
 It's wonderful not having to see ads in my phone whenever I read news articles.